diospiroverde/WazzApp/README.md

 You can install via snapd at https://snapcraft.io/wazzapp.

-If you already have snapd just run _sudo snap install wazzapp_
+If you already have snapd installed on your system just run _sudo snap install wazzapp_ from the command line.

 You may install node.js, npm, git and then clone the code and run it.